 The clinical option in MLS is a broader area of study to major in, and it allows me to hone my skills in all sections of the laboratory.
 I have more options for a career path if I'm certified as a clinical scientist.

 This particular certification allows me to work anywhere in the lab, as well as in a biotech or cytotech facility.
-Because I'm not quite certain which part of the lab I would like to work in, the clinical option was very attractive to me.
+Because I wasn't quite certain which part of the lab I wanted to work in, the clinical option was very attractive to me.

 UMass Dartmouth: quality education

 I chose UMass Dartmouth because of the quality of the education.
 In many departments, not only do you have the chance to work with award-winning faculty, but you also have the chance to use state-of-the-art equipment that helps prepare you for a real career.

 Not many degrees can prepare you for a career with your first job out of college.
 A lot of times you have to work your way up the corporate ladder or go through a series of entry-level positions before you find your career.
 With the high-quality technical training and skills I received at UMassD, I’ll be prepared to begin working right after I graduate.

 My two weeks of training for the position of admissions ambassador completely transformed my previous knowledge of UMass Dartmouth.
 We learned about every college, area of interest, and program that we offer our students.
 I was astonished by the multitude of opportunities that are available to students.

 As I started giving tours, I learned how to clearly express my thoughts through public speaking and how to collaborate with all kinds of new people.
 If I can share an experience that my tour group can relate to, or if we can find common ground, it becomes so much easier for strangers to converse.

 I feel more accomplished if I can answer their questions, ease their mind about the college admissions process, or give them a perspective about student life.
 College is about new opportunities.
 I encourage future students to seek an interest outside their comfort zone and get involved as much as possible.